College of Business - Learning Outcomes

 - Evaluate the principles and strategy to establish efficient, effective and sustainable supply chain.

-BS in Sport Management
+Sport Management (BS)

 - Fundamentals: Demonstrate basic knowledge and understanding of fundamental principles requisite for professional success in the sport management profession.